 While I was familiar with the healing potential of stories, I never expected how powerfully I would encounter God through my story.

 Scribbling in spiral notebooks and filling Word docs was about more than practicing a writing habit or recording the events of my life.
 The more I wrote about my story, the more I paid attention to it, looking for underlying themes and connecting the dots in my daily experience.
 What did it all mean?
 As I continued to write my story, I realized that I wasn’t the actual author of it.
 I was only bearing witness to a much greater story that God had been composing since before time began.
 The seemingly inconsequential and disconnected pieces of my life—from family funerals to conversations with customers to ballroom dance classes—have all somehow worked together to shape me into the person I’m becoming.
 And that person is learning to love God more with each unfolding chapter.

-While God reveals himself to us through the created universe, the written Scripture, and ultimately in the person of Jesus Christ, he reveals himself individually through our unique stories.
+While God reveals himself to us through the created universe, the written Scripture, and ultimately in the person of Jesus Christ, he also reveals himself through our individual stories.
 And that’s ultimately why our stories matter.

 What might God want to say to you through your life’s story?
 How might he be redeeming the painful chapters and preparing you for triumphant ones?
 In what ways is your story pointing you to the One who loves you and knows your story from beginning to end?